mindis/retailer-docs/Supplier FAQ test.rst

 I'm getting error messages when I try to upload a feed.
 How can I get these resolved?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-See the feed troubleshooting guide.
-This is also available at the upload portal.
+See the `feed troubleshooting guide <https://www.rangespan.com/downloads/feed-troubleshooting.pdf>`_.
+This is also available at the `upload portal <https://www.rangespan.com/upload/>`_.

 I've just uploaded my feed and I want to check if the data has been uploaded correctly.
 How can I confirm this?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++